qmk/qmk_firmware/keyboards/creatkeebs/thera/readme.md

 * Hardware Supported: thera PCB
 * Hardware Availability: [ESCHIT.com](https://eschit.com/products/gb-thera75)

+### Entering Bootloader

+Enter the bootloader in 2 ways:

+* Physical reset button: Press the RESET button on the back of the PCB.
+* Keycode in layout: Press the key mapped to `RESET` if it is available.

 ### Building the Firmware
 Make example for this keyboard (after setting up your build environment):